How To Buy Homeowners Insurance - A Complete Guide

 - Water Damage Coverage: Most people get this included by default, but areas along the coast, and especially older homes, often only get $10,000 in coverage or none at all.
 If you are in Texas or Florida, pay close attention to this coverage.

 - Equipment Breakdown: Helps with HVAC repairs if something breaks down during its useful life.
-It does not cover normal wear and tear of your HVAC equipment.
+It does not cover the normal wear and tear of your HVAC equipment.

 - Service Line: If a city water line under your front yard breaks, it is technically on you to fix it as it is your property.
 Service line coverage is not included in your standard homeowners policy unless you add it on with Service Line Coverage.